-Frama-C uses four different Makefiles if one excludes the plug-in specific ones.
+Frama-C uses different Makefiles (plus the plug-in specific ones).
 They are:

-- Makefile.in: the general Makefile of Frama-C; - Makefile.config.in: the Makefile configuring some general variables (especially the ones provided by configure) and setting some general rules; - Makefile.plugin: the Makefile introducing specific stuff for plug-in compilation; - Makefile.dynamic: the Makefile usable by plug-in specific Makefiles.
+- Makefile: the general Makefile of Frama-C; - Makefile.config.in: the Makefile configuring some general variables (especially the ones coming from configure); - Makefile.common: the Makefile providing some other general variables and general rules; - Makefile.plugin: the Makefile introducing specific stuff for plug-in compilation; - Makefile.dynamic: the Makefile usable by plug-in specific Makefiles. - Makefile.dynamic\confic: this Makefile is automatically generated either from Makefile.dynamic\config.internal or Makefile.dynamic\config.external.
+It sets variables which automatically configure Makefile.dynamic. - Makefile.kernel is automatically generated from Makefile.
+It contains several variables useful for linking a plu-in against the Frama-C kernel.

-The three last ones are part of directory share of the Frama-C distribution.
+The first one is part of the root directory of the Frama-C distribution while the other ones are are part of directory share.
 Each Makefile either includes or is included into at least another one.
-Figure 5.6 shows these inclusion relationship.
-Makefile.in and Makefile.dynamic are independent: the first one is used to compile the Frama-C kernel while the second one is used to compile the Frama-C plug-ins.
-Their common variables and rules are defined in Makefile.config.in.
+Figure 5.6 shows these relationship.
+Makefile and Makefile.dynamic are independent: the first one is used to compile the Frama-C kernel while the second one is used to compile the Frama-C plug-ins.
+Their common variables and rules are defined in Makefile.common (which includes Makefile.config.in).
 Makefile.plugin defines generic rules and variables for compiling plug-ins.
-It is used both by Makefile.in for kernel-specific plug-ins integrated compiled from the Frama-C Makefile and by Makefile.dynamic for plug-ins with their own Makefiles.
+It is used both by Makefile for kernel-specific plug-ins integrated compiled from the Frama-C Makefile and by Makefile.dynamic for plug-ins with their own Makefiles.